thoughtworks-jumpstart/guides/docs/frontend-web-development/react-props-with-func.md

 const { name } = props;
 ```

-Similarly, we can rename variable to improve clarity when necessary.
+Similarly, we can rename a variable to improve clarity when necessary.

 ```javascript
 function WelcomeText({ name: username }) {